 We’d expected a standard evening on the ship of a sail away, then a freshening up and changing into evening clothes ahead of some drinks, some food, then some more drinks but there was one period of surprise before we’d fully left the harbour area of Cagliari as a helicopter started to follow us closely.
 It didn’t feel like this could be a medical emergency as it would have been very easy to return to port so we initially thought it might have been security-related.
 However, we eventually learnt from an announcement that the local authorities had requested to be allowed to track us out closely as we left for training purposes only.

-Finishing off this post I’ll include menus and food photos from the evening’s main dining room meal.
+I’ll now include menus and food photos from the evening’s main dining room meal as some people enjoy them.

 The next post in this transatlantic cruise series will cover two days aboard Caribbean Princess in the Mediterranean.
 One of those was scheduled.
 One of those was not.